Benny-17/aws-resource-tracker/README.md

 # AWS Resource Tracker

-This script lists AWS resources across regions.
+This script tracks and lists various AWS resources across regions.
 Supported services include EC2, S3, Lambda, and RDS.

 ## Prerequisites
-- AWS CLI installed and configured with `ReadOnlyAccess`.
+- AWS CLI installed and configured with `ReadOnlyAccess` permissions.
-- Bash terminal for executing the script.
+- Bash terminal or any terminal that supports shell scripting.

 ## Usage
 1. Clone the repository: